awm5883/awm-calculator/README.md

 # Calculator

-A python calculator made by Aidan McMillan (@arduinohatesme, @launchpadinc-ai) as an example for python coding.
+A python calculator made by Aidan McMillan (@arduinohatesme, @launchpadinc-ai) as an example for python coding at Launchpad.
+Last updated 7/24/2025.

+## How To Use 🤔

+1. Download 'awm-calculator-final.py' and 'awmformat.py'
+2. Install python 3 if you haven't already.
+3. Navigate to the downloads directory in Terminal.
+4. Type 'python awm-calculator-final.py'
+5. Finish your math homework!

 ## Planned Updates 🧠